 You May Call

-You may contact our chaplain at (402) 375-3800 ext.
+You may contact us at (402) 375-3800 ext.
 7923 during the day.
 In the evening, the nursing staff will assist you in contacting the chaplain.
 Our patients and their family members find comfort in knowing that their needs are remembered to the Lord on a regular basis.
 You may call on the chaplain to request a personal prayer at any time.